zameb/Msal.Ng17/README.md

 # Angular Integration with MSAL

 This repository shows the key components of a working integration using Angular 17 and MSAL to access and use Microsoft Entra accounts.
-This is a work in progress, not a running demo yet.
+This is a work in progress, not a running demo yet, related to the following open issue: https://github.com/AzureAD/microsoft-authentication-library-for-js/issues/6719

 We will complete the examples and update to new Angular and MSAL versions as soon as we can!
 We will also add some step by steps instructions on how to complete a successful integration.